emaesen/media-viewer-webapp/README.md

 # media-viewer-webapp

-This is a project to be run locally on a laptop or LAN network.
+This is a project to be run locally on a laptop or LAN network as a local media (movie) server with a webapp interface.

 It is by no means production worthy.

 ## Linux Setup